Why Your Living Room Feels Off (And How to Fix It)

 Your Art Is Hung Too High

-Art center should sit 57–60 inches from the floor
+The center of the artwork should sit 57-60 inched from the floor

-When placed above furniture, keep it 6–8 inches above
+If you’re hanging art above a sofa or console, keep it 6-8 inches above

 There’s No Visual Anchor

-Every room needs one moment that feels intentional and substantial.
+Every room needs one moment that feels substantial and intentional.

 Everything Is the Same Tone